-The landscaping should be located in protected areas, such as along walkways, in center islands, at the end of bays, or between parking stalls.
+The landscaping should be located in protected areas, such as along walkways, in center islands, at the end of the bays, or between parking stalls.
+Incorporation of rain gardens and/or biofilter swales within the parking lot islands is encouraged.